Maternity Photo Locations Near Durham to Celebrate Your Pregnancy

 If you want a mix of scenic backdrops in one place, Yates Mill Historic Park is hard to beat.
 This 174-acre park in the southwestern part of Wake County offers water views, lush greenery, historic charm, and even a unique rock formation.

 The star of the park is the old wooden mill building and dam with a waterfall, which creates a stunning focal point for portraits.
 But what I love most as a photographer is the variety.
 One minute we’re capturing the glow of sunset over the water, and the next we’re tucked into a shaded path surrounded by trees.
+For more information about Yates Mill County Park, check out this website.

 From experience: I recently photographed a lifestyle maternity session here for a mom, dad, and their two-year-old son.
 We moved between several spots as the sun set, following the golden light as it lit up each area.
 That flexibility made the gallery feel layered and dynamic.